lasseufpa/5gm-lidar/README.md

 ```

-7) Beam-selection using the positions of the vehicles
+7)Beam-selection using the positions of the vehicles
 ============
 TBD

-8) Use LIDAR data for LOS detection with neural networks or a geometric approach
+8)Use LIDAR data for LOS detection with neural networks or a geometric approach
 ============
 TBD